ashish-gehani/acm-rep-2025/content/conduct/index.md

 There may be cases (such as those involving Title IX issues in the United States and venue- or employer-specific policies) where an on-site person who is informed of harassment will be required to file a complaint.
 {{% /callout %}}

-General Chairs: Tanu Malik & Jay Lofstead
+General Chair: Thomas Pasquier
-Program Chairs: TBD
+Program Chairs: Ashish Gehani & Khalid Belhajjame

 This code of content was adapted from the [Policy Against Harassment at ACM Activities](https://www.acm.org/about-acm/policy-against-harassment) and the [ACM CSCW 2019 conference code of conduct](https://cscw.acm.org/2019/code-of-conduct.html).